corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 			- AND there’s no explicit DENY

 	- Using S3 as a secure transfer point: a location or service within a system where data can be transferred securely between different entities.
 It often involves a service or mechanism that ensures the confidentiality, integrity, and availability of data during its transfer.
 This can include encryption of data in transit, authentication mechanisms to verify the identity of parties involved in the transfer, and protection against unauthorized access or interception.
+- **CORS
+	- Cross-Origin Resource Sharing: defines a way for client web applications that are loaded in one domain to interact with resources in a different domain
+- **MFA Delete
+	- Extra protection against permanent deletion, which forces users to use MFA codes before deleting S3 objects.
+It's an extra level of security to prevent accidental deletions.
+	- `aws s3api put-bucket-versioning --bucket demo-stephane-mfa-delete-2020 --versioning-configuration Status=Enabled,MFADelete=Enabled --mfa "arn:aws:iam::XXXXXXXXXX:mfa/root-account-mfa-device XXXXXX --profile root-mfa-delete-demo(this is the profile)`
+- **Glacier Valut Lock & S3 Object Lock
+	Adopt a WORM model (Write Once Read Many)
+	- **Glacier
+		- Create a Vault Lock Policy
+		- Lock the Policy for future edits
+	- **Object
+		- Block an object version deletion
+		- Retention mode
+			- Compliance
+			- Governance: more lenient than compliance
+		- Legal Hold: protect the object indefinitely, independent from retention period
+- **Access Logs
+	- Log all access to S3 buckets
+	- Amazon Athena can then be used to run serverless analytics on top of the log files.
+- **Access Points
+	- To avoid unmanageable policies and manage security at scale.
+	- Specific points to access corresponding resources.

 S3 File Gateway: a type of AWS Storage Gateway that extends on-premises file storage to the cloud, i.e. access and store files in S3 using standard file protocols such as NFS (Network File System) and SMB (Server Message Block).